 Can health care professionals be involved?

-Absolutely.
-We welcome the participation of health care professionals.
-Help us spread the word to parents you know who could benefit from one-on-one peer support.
+NICU professionals can help us spread the word to parents who could benefit from one-on-one peer support.
 Visit our NICU Professionals page to learn more.

 Does Hand to Hold charge for services provided to parents and their families?